ndau/ndau/cmd/ndaunode/README.md

 - Terminal 3:

-    Set and read values from the chaos blockchain using the `chaos` tool:
+    Set and read values from the ndau blockchain using the `ndau` tool:

     ```sh
-    $ chaos set -k key -v value
+    $ ndau set -k key -v value
     ```

     and so forth.
-See `chaos` tool documentation for more details.
+See `ndau` tool documentation for more details.